yuanyaoyy/det/speaking-sample-22453.md

 ## Question
 Some universities provide students with the chance to study in another country for a short period.
 What are the benefits of such study abroad programs?
 Are there any possible drawbacks?
 Support your opinion with reasons.
 ## Attempts
+### 11-25 09:11 105/160
+#### Original text
+when it comes to the opportunity for studying in another country for a short period people have different opinions some of them think it’s not a good idea because most of students cannot live alone especially in a different country maybe they will face a lot of troubles like language speaking and the finance problems on the contrary i personally believe that it’s a wonderful chance for studying abroad let me explain more about my opinions when we study in our own country we face the same people every day and we cannot learn new culture or new languages but when we study abroad we can practice our english by commuting with other country’s people especially the negative speaker thus our speaking skills will be developed as soon as possible i also want to share you my own experience in my high school when i was a student in high school i had a chance to travel to another city for studying although it’s not a new country but it also improved me a lot of i talked to the new classmates and new teachers learn some fresh knowledges i never seen before that experience really expanded my horizons and made me become a better man overall i believe that study abroad is a great opportunity for everyone so if you ever had a chance to study abroad you must go and that experience will influence your whole life and and you will be thankful for this experience

+#### Errors
+* opportunity/chance for doing -> opportunity/chance to do
+* most of students -> most students
+* finance problems -> financial problems
+* other country’s people -> people from other countries
+* negative speaker -> native speaker
+* imporve me alot of -> improved me a lot
+* knowledges -> knowledge
+* man -> person
+#### Useful phrases
+* language barriers
+* you will be thankful for it.

+#### Common errors
+* plural

 ### 11-25 08:36 100/160
 #### Original text